 - Having to participate in a ship swap where the additional coaching between ships is over 6 hours

-- Where we have the ability to accommodate you on another Emerald Waterways Star-Ship due to high/low water but your itinerary is delayed more than 24 hours
+- Where we have the ability to accommodate you on another Emerald Cruises Star-Ship due to high/low water but your itinerary is delayed more than 24 hours

 - If there is a mechanical breakdown on the ship that results in it not being able to continue the cruise and there are no alternative ships available